Golden lion tamarin: Diet

-In the wild, golden lion tamarins eat mostly fruits and small animal prey, in addition to smaller quantities of nectar and plant exudates (tree gum) (see for summary).
+In the wild, golden lion tamarins eat mostly fruits and small animal prey, in addition to smaller quantities of nectar and plant exudates (tree gum).

-Plant Material
+Plant material

 Fruits, mostly ripe, are the plant part consumed by golden lion tamarins for more than 80% of plant species eaten.
 Tamarins swallow the seeds of most fruits they consume and are considered to function as effective seed dispersers for many plant species.

-Wild golden lion tamarins eat from a wide variety of plant species, with 160 species noted in one multi-group study.
-Despite this variety of food plants, golden lion tamarins appear to get most of their plant food from a smaller subset of species.
+Wild golden lion tamarins eat from a wide variety of plant species, with 160 species noted in one multiple-group study.
+Despite this variety of food plants, they appear to get most of their plant food from a smaller subset of species.
 For example, just seven of the 160 plant species noted eaten by golden lion tamarins in the União Biological Reserve accounted for 56% of total plant feeding observations.

 The most common reported source of nectar in golden lion tamarin diets are the flowers of the tree Symphonia globulifera.
-Nectar consumption typically represents a small proportion of the golden lion tamarin plant diet (6%-10% of observations or time).
-However, some golden lion tamarin groups may concentrate heavily on nectar during the cool, dry season in at least some years.
+Nectar consumption typically represents a small proportion of the plant diet (6%-10% of observations or time), but some groups may concentrate heavily on nectar during the cool, dry season in at least some years.

-Exudates or tree gum are soft, semi-liquid substances produced by trees and lianas in response to damage to exterior bark or to disease, or within seed pods.
+Exudates or tree gum are soft, semiliquid substances produced by trees and lianas in response to damage to exterior bark or to disease.
 Golden lion tamarins in the Poço das Antas Reserve fed occasionally on tree gum that they found opportunistically on trees and woody lianas, and gum consumption represented less than 2% of total feeding observations or time.
 Lion tamarins (and other tamarins) lack the dentition and other specializations for gum-feeding characteristic of marmoset genera, e.g., Callithrix and Cebuella.